NVIDIA/tacotron2/README.md

 1. `python -m multiproc train.py --output_directory=outdir --log_directory=logdir --hparams=distributed_run=True,fp16_run=True`

 ## Inference
+When performing Mel-Spectrogram to Audio synthesis with a WaveNet model, make sure Tacotron 2 and WaveNet were trained on the same mel-spectrogram representation.
+Follow these steps to use a a simple inference pipeline using griffin-lim:

 1. `jupyter notebook --ip=127.0.0.1 --port=31337`
 2. load inference.ipynb

 ## Related repos
 [nv-wavenet](https://github.com/NVIDIA/nv-wavenet/): Faster than real-time